 Being in compliance with all traffic and DMV laws should be important to every driver in California.
 However, that can be hard to do when the Department of Motor Vehicles constantly changes its rules and regulations.
-Today, we want to make sure you are up to speed on all new laws in the state so you can stay in compliance.
+Today, our Long Beach personal injury lawyers want to make sure you are up to speed on all new laws in the state so you can stay in compliance.
 For each topic below, we are going to list the changes that have been made from the previous year.

 Temporary License Plate Program (AB 516, Mullin)

 This new law requires dealers of new and used cars in the state to attach temporary paper license plates to the vehicles they sell if that vehicle does not have a previously issued DMV plate.
 These paper plates will have unique expirations and plate numbers, and a vehicle cannot be driven off of the dealership lot without one.
 This law is meant to reduce the number of toll violators and improve safety for law enforcement.